 Normal Indicate Operations - Record Control Room 3.
 Identify instruments that have alarm and/or shutdown functions.
 Technician (cont.)
-4. Identify instruments that are included in logic systems.
-5. Identify the set point, alarm, shut down, and trip information.
+Identify instruments that have alarm and/or shaded with functions.
+Identify instruments that are included in logic systems.
+Identify instruments that are included in logic systems.
+Identify the set point, alarm, shut down, and trip information.
 6. List the possible causes for level and flow alarms.
-7. List the corrective actions for level and flow alarms.
-8. Discuss the importance of communicating with other technicians and other units prior to taking certain corrective action.
-9. Discuss other duties typically assigned to the board operator, such as data entry, recordkeeping, etc. 1.
-Given a process scenario (i.e., process flow diagram, piping and Normal instrument diagram, model, etc.) during receiving, storage or Operations transfer activities: Other Duties • Identify the process streams within an operating unit that will require periodic sampling • Describe the sampling procedures and equipment that are used for different sampling events • Discuss the personal protective equipment that must be used while performing different sampling activities 2.
+This the possible causes for level and flow alarms.
+List the corrective actions for level and flow alarms.
+Biscuss the importance of communicating with other technicians and other units prior to taking certain corrective action.
+9. Discuss other duties typically assigned to the board operator, such as data entry, recordkeeping, etc. Normal 1.
+Given a process scenario (i.e., process flow diagram, piping and Operations - instrument diagram, model, etc.) during receiving, storage or Other Duties transfer activities: • Identify the process streams within an operating unit that will require periodic sampling • Describe the sampling procedures and equipment that are used for different sampling events • Discuss the personal protective equipment that must be used while performing different sampling activities 2.
 Explain the importance of following the sampling procedure precisely.
 3. Discuss the process technician's role in sample analysis.
 4. Discuss the various types of analyses (methods and equipment) conducted on process samples.
 5. Explain the importance of sample analysis to the proper unit operation.
-6. Identify the points within the operating unit where the following types of process materials are handled manually: • Supply materials (lube oil, etc.) • Catalyst and chemicals 7.
+6. Identify the points within the operating unit where the following types of process materials are handled manually: • Supply materials (lube oil, etc.) Catalyst and chemicals 7.
 Discuss the equipment used to receive, store or transfer materials at various points.
-8. Discuss the procedures used to receive, store or transfer materials including: Proper labeling • Proper documentation Product identification Specifications (Certificate of Quality, etc.) 9.
+8. Discuss the procedures used to receive, store or transfer materials including: Proper labeling Proper documentation Product identification • Specifications (Certificate of Quality, etc.) 9.
 Discuss the hazards associated with receiving, storing or transferring various raw materials and finished products.
 10. Discuss the personal protective equipment that must be used while performing various receiving, storage or transfer during material handling activities.